stanislawbartkowski/hdpactivedirectory/README.md

 * *User2* belongs to *dataadmin* group and has granted all privileges in *datalake*
 * *User3* is a member of *datascience* group and can access and read data in *datalake* but cannot modify anything.
-* *User1* does not belong to any groups, thus should be denied any access try.
+* *User1* does not belong to any groups, thus should be denied any access try, malicious user